mohitreddy1996/IEEE-SP-CP/README.md

 -After each Topic discussion, few good problems will be discussed from SPOJ, Codeforces and Codechef.

 -Grand contest.
-ACM/ICPC Style (Probably last week).
+ACM-ICPC Style (Probably last week).

--hackerrank Tshirts for the winning team from 1st year.
+-Hackerrank Tshirts for the winning team from 1st year.
 Will be working with Webclub for this.
-All the year students can take part.
+This will be a Public contest.
+Anyone can take part.